Patrice200/Student-Attendance-System/README.md

 Project Description:A simple Student Attendance System typically involves: 1.
 Managing groups of students (e.g., courses, sections, or year groups).
 2. Recording attendance for individual students or entire groups.
 3. Calculating attendance statistics (e.g., total present, percentage).
 4.Hierarchical structure: a Course contains multiple Sections, each Section contains multiple Students.

+PS: the screenrecord should be downloaded to be displayed